The Economic Effects of Tariffs

 There is widespread agreement among Hawai‘i residents that the state government needs to spend more money on natural resource stewardship.
 A critical question is how…

-Read the summary blog post.
-By Paul Brewbaker, Frank Haas, and James Mak State lawmakers in the 2023 state legislature are bashing the Hawaii Tourism…
+Summary Blog By Paul Brewbaker, Frank Haas, and James Mak State lawmakers in the 2023 state legislature are bashing the Hawaii Tourism Authority (HTA)…again!
+This…

 Public Campaign Financing: Evidence and Opportunities for Hawai‘i